felix-werner-landeseiten/Landeseiten-Gravity/readme.txt

 == Frequently Asked Questions ==

-= How do I apply the layout to a form? =
+= How do I exclude a field from the multi-step experience? =

-You first need to create a configuration.
-Go to the "Landeseiten Forms" menu in your admin dashboard, click "Add New", choose the Gravity Form you want to target from the dropdown, customize the settings, and publish it.
-The layout will then be applied automatically wherever that Gravity Form appears.
+The plugin automatically ignores fields that are set to "Hidden" in Gravity Forms.
+For any other field you want to make visible but not interactive (like a pre-populated, read-only field), go to the field's settings, click the "Appearance" tab, and add `lf-skip` to the "Custom CSS Class" box.

 = Can I use this for multiple forms on the same site? =